jinghuazhao/FM-pipeline/README.md

 ## Installation

-Besides (sub)set of software listed in the table above, the pipeline requires [GTOOL](http://www.well.ox.ac.uk/%7Ecfreeman/software/gwas/gtool.html) and
+Besides (sub)set of software listed in the table above, the pipeline requires [GTOOL](http://www.well.ox.ac.uk/%7Ecfreeman/software/gwas/gtool.html), [PLINK](https://www.cog-genomics.org/plink2) 1.9, and the companion program LDstore from finemap's websiet need to be installed.
-[PLINK](https://www.cog-genomics.org/plink2) 1.9 to be installed.

 The pipeline itself can be installed in the usual way,
 ```
 git clone https://github.com/jinghuazhao/FM-pipeline
 ```